wix-incubator/wix-rest-docs/guides/Overview1.md

 Wix's REST API provides functionality that enables you to access and manage Wix business solutions from your code.
 It uses standard HTTPS terminology and authentication (either [OAuth]() or [API keys]()), and returns JSON-encoded responses.

 If you are not the site owner, to use our APIs the site owner must grant you explicit permission to collect this data.
-This permission can be granted either when the stie owner installs your app on their site, or when they provide you with an API key.
+This permission can be granted either when the site owner installs your app on their site, or when they provide you with an API key.

 ## Key concepts